hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.1

+- Browser console logs: Should highlight errors "with a status of 5xx"
 - TestStatus: Show path prefix on feature boxes
 - Show relative time on source snippets/screenshots
 - Errors: Would be nice to see how often the same error occurred previously in the current test